How to Make Knitting Charts

 If you’re interested in learning more about how to make charts in Excel, there is a great tutorial that walks you through making a colourwork chart here.

-You can get knitting fonts to add to your excel charts too, so that you can chart textures.
+You can get knitting fonts to add to your Excel charts, too, so that you can chart textures.
 Here is a free knitting font that has an extensive range of symbols.
-Cathy, the creator, has given full permission for it to be used on commercial patterns too.
+Cathy, the creator, has given full permission for it to be used on commercial patterns, too.

 Critique